-Alasdair Coles PhD is Consulting Editor of ACNR.
+Alasdair Coles PhD is Consulting and former Co-Editor of ACNR.
 He is a Professor of Neuroimmunology at Cambridge University.
 He works on experimental immunological therapies in multiple sclerosis.

 Rhys Davies MA, BMBCh, PhD, MRCP is the Editor of our Book Review Section.
 He is a consultant neurologist at the Walton Centre for Neurology and Neurosurgery in Liverpool and at Ysbyty Gwynedd in Bangor, North Wales.
 He has a clinical and research interest in cognitive neurology.

 Rosemary Fricker PhD, FHEA is an ACNR Series Editor.
 She is currently Visiting Professor of Neurobiology at Keele University, and the former Director of Medical Science at Keele Medical School.
 She graduated with a PhD in Neuroscience from Cambridge University and her areas of research are in developing cell replacement therapies for neurodegenerative disease, stem cells, and the role of vitamins in neuronal development and neural repair.